66°

 Required Permits and Approvals:

 • Without exception, a Public Right of Way Permit is required and will be reviewed through Process One decision process if all requirements are met.
-A Process Two PDF icon Neighborhood Use Permit will be required if deviations are requested.
+A Process Two Neighborhood Use Permit will be required if deviations are requested.

 1. Business Improvement District (BID)